omar0ali/spaceinvaders-game-cli/README.md

     - [X] Alien ship can move towards the player.
     - [X] Can place aliens ships in a random X position
     - [X] Alien ship automatically falls with a limit of 3 ships at a time.
+- [X] Stars falling down with different speed. (just to look cool)
 - [ ] Spaceship (Player) health, each alien ship reaching the end will depletes the health. (just a little bit)
-- [X] Stars falling down with different speed. (just to look cool)
 - [ ] Logs Window, to keep track whats being rendered in the current window.
 - [ ] Show control info at the bottom of the screen.
 - [ ] Alien ship should shoot the player with laser beam as well. *(will implement later)

+### Game Status
+Currently the game is endless, only alien ship can be destroyed.
+And 3 ships can be spawned at a time.

+#### Objective
+The game will start at wave 1, so it will be waves were each wave will increase the number of alien ships and power.
+Number of waves is endless, the higher it gets the higher the score.
+Also can loot boxes to get extra health or increase power of the beams to destroy the alien ships quicker.

+### Controls
+For now mouse `left click` to shoot beams, and moving the mouse left and right will be moving the spaceship.

 ## Getting Started